Publishing addiction science

 Alcohol Bibliographies

-The library also compiled and distributed the Center of Alcohol Studies Bibliographies.
+In addition, the library also compiled and distributed the Center of Alcohol Studies Bibliographies.
 Updated annually, these were extensive printed lists of references to the international scientific literature on specific alcohol subjects covering English language journal articles, books, technical reports, dissertations, and conference proceedings.
 The bibliographies were specialized by recent topics in alcohol studies, such as Alcohol, Drinking & Alcoholism, Alcoholism Treatment, Medical Complications, Psychological Aspects, Social Aspects, Specific Populations, and more.

 Bibliographies were promoted to SSAS alumni in the Alumni News with other publications